4. Mangoes, Malnutrition, and Modernization

 As Christians, we do not believe the situation is totally hopeless.
 Many of the solutions that Americans would offer, however, are not workable in Haiti.
 First of all, much of the American agricultural expertise requires large capital investments.
 Money is something the Haitian farmer does not have.
 A shovel, for example, can cost him at least two full days' wages.
 If we were to try to apply mechanization and advanced technology, things could be worse and not better.

 People under severe deprivation are also not free to experiment and try new methods.
-Creative achievement is always accompanited by a certain recklessness.
-In a society that exists on the margin of survival, such recklessness is an unaffordable luxury.
+Creative achievement is always accompanied by a certain recklessness.
+Such recklessness is an unaffordable luxury in a society that exists on the margin of survival.
 It is unrealistic to assume that subsistence farmers will expose themselves to the risk of crop failure just to try somebody's latest idea.
 Low risk, not high yield, is the name of the game in subsistence agriculture.

 Food production must be increased in Haiti.
 The secret lies in finding appropriate methods at very little cost, if any, that subsistence farmers will readily accept.